Close your eyes for a moment, and think back to the days of high school dating

 Sweet Marinated Peaches

 - 3 medium ripe peaches, pitted and sliced, diced, or cut into wedges

-- Pinch fine-grain sea salt
+- pinch fine-grain sea salt

-- 3 Tbs. white balsamic vinegar
+- 3 Tbsp white balsamic vinegar

-- 2 tsp. fresh thyme leaves
+- 2 tsp fresh thyme leaves

 - In a medium-sized bowl whisk together all of the ingredients, except the peaches.

 - Let the peaches marinate at room temperature for at least 20 minutes, and up to 24 hours.
 After marinading, they can be refrigerated for up to 1 day.